 To export the products and its related data in one site and then import them to another, the right plugin is the Product Import Export Plugin for WooCommerce.
 This plugin facilitates the migration of products from one site to another with incredible and flexibility.
 With this plugin, products from one site can be exported from one site into a CSV file.
 The plugin gives many options for the products to be exported into the CSV file.

 Now after all the required products and their metadata has been exported to a CSV file, they can be imported to the other site.
 Install and activate the Product Import Export Plugin on the site where the CSV is to be imported.
 Then upload the CSV file, map the required fields and then import.
-This will add all the products and its details in the CSV file into the WooCommerce store.
+This will add all the products and their details in the CSV file into the WooCommerce store.

 The beginner’s guide will help you easily set up the plugin in your WooCommerce store.
 The plugin documentation is sufficient to guide you through setting up and using the plugin.